 Like ferrets, weasels are part of the Mustela genus, along with other mammals like polecats, stoats, and European minks.

 These small mammals usually have white bellies and red or brown upper coats.
 Their bodies are long and slender, while their tails are short, measuring up to 2 inches long.
-Weasels have short legs but are still great predators thanks to their body length, which allows them follow prey into burrows.
+Weasels have short legs but are still great predators thanks to their body length, which allows them to follow prey into burrows.

 Eighteen weasel species are widely spread throughout North and Central America, Europe, and Asia.
 One of the most common is the least weasel, scientifically called Mustela nivalis.
 Least weasels have an approximate body length of 4.5 to 10 inches, and their tail is around 0.5 to 3.4 inches long, indicating it’s even smaller than a ferret’s!